sukovanej/effect-http/README.md

 #### Optional security

-Implementation-wise, the `Security.Security<A, E, R>` contains an `Effect<A, E | SecurityError, R | ServerRequest>`.
+Implementation-wise, the `Security<A, E, R>` contains an `Effect<A, E | ServerError, R | ServerRequest>`.
-Therefore, we can combine multiple security mechanisms similarly as we were combining effects.
+Therefore, we can combine multiple security mechanisms similarly as if we were combining effects.

 For instance, we could make the authentication optional using the `Security.or` combinator.